blbadger/blbadger.github.io/neural-networks.md

 	gradientxinput = torch.abs(input_tensor.grad) * input_tensor
 	return gradientxinput
 ```
 although note that the figures below also have a max normalization step before returning the gradientxinput tensor.
+The `gradientxinput` object returned is a `torch.Tensor()` object and happily may be viewed directly using `matplotlib.pyplot.imshow()`.

 Earlier it was noted that a human may learn to distinguish between a healthy and unhealthy cell by looking for clumps of protein in the images provided.
 Does a neural network perform classification the same way?
 Applying our input attribution method to one particular example of an unhealthy cell image for a trained model, we have